vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha3/reference/index.md

 </div>

 #### Writing response
 `write` accepts a text chunk as `String` and a binary chunk as `ByteBuffer` and writes it to the response body.
-Each response must be completed by `end` after writing all chunks or even if there is nothing to write.
+Each response must be completed by `end` after writing all properties and chunks or even if there is nothing to write.
 It's the end of the response.

 ```java
 http.write("chunk").end();